CZ-NIC/knot-resolver/doc/build.rst

 	$ docker run cznic/knot-resolver

-See the build page https://registry.hub.docker.com/u/cznic/knot-resolver for more information and options.
+See the `Docker images`_ page for more information and options.
 You can hack on the container by changing the container entrypoint to shell like:

 .. code-block:: bash